Prenup for a Startup 4: How to disagree better

 The same is true for co-founder relationships.
-Actually, co-founder relationships can be even more stressful than intimate relationships.
+Actually, co-founder relationships can sometimes be even more stressful than intimate relationships.
 We bring our whole selves to our organisations, wether we think so or not, and our wounds, underlying fears, unspoken needs or overt dreams and desires speak as loudly at work as they do at home.

 It takes courage and vulnerability to have a true conversation but you will only be able to resolve the conflict and start having a different conversation if you feel that you have been seen, heard and acknowledged.
 By your co-founder and yourself!